Indian football league system: U-20, Junior & Sub Junior Boys' NFC

 The U-20 National Football Championship or Swami Vivekananda U20 National Football Championship is a national level inter-state championship for boys under the age of 20.
 All affiliated State Units of AIFF are eligible to participate in this championship.

 The Junior Boys' National Football Championship or BC Roy Trophy is for the Junior age groups, which was started in 1962.
 All affiliated State Units of AIFF are eligible to participate in this championship through the two tiers of the competition played across the country.

 The Sub Junior Boys' National Football Championship or Mir Iqbal Hussain Trophy is a national level inter-state championship for boys under the age of 16, which was started in 1977.
 All affiliated State Units of AIFF can participate in this championship through the qualifying round.

 Junior & Sub Junior Girls' NFC

-The U-19 Junior Girls' National Football Championship was first introduced in 2001.
+The U-19 Junior Girls' National Football Championship or Dr. Talimeren Ao Trophy was first introduced in 2001.

 The U-17 Sub-Junior Girls' National Football Championship was first introduced in 2003 and held at Ooty.